Testing wave turbulence theory for Gross-Pitaevskii system: Extra numerical details for WKE

-The integrands of RHSs of \eqref{eta}, \eqref{gam} have singularities along the lines $\omega_2=\omega$, $\omega_3=\omega$, $\omega_2=\omega_{min}$, $\omega_3=\omega_{min}$, $\omega_2+\omega_3=\omega_{min}$, where the first and the higher order derivatives of the integrands can have discontinuities.
-Therefore, to design cubature formulas with an exponential rate of convergence, $\Delta_{\omega}$ must be cut along these lines and decomposed into triangular, rectangular, and trapezoidal subdomains.
-Inside each subdomain the integrands are infinitely differentiable functions, see \cite{SemGreMedNaz} and figures~1,2 there.
-Each of the subdomains is mapped onto the reference square $[-1,1]^2$ (see \cite{Hossain} for the additional details), and tensor products of the modified Clenshaw--Curtis formulas are used to compute the integrals.
-It should be noted that, in contrast to the formulation considered in \cite{SemGreMedNaz}, here we have a bounded domain of integration, which somewhat simplifies the problem.
+The integrands of RHSs of \eqref{eta}, \eqref{gam} have singularities along the lines $\omega_2=\omega$, $\omega_3=\omega$, $\omega_2=\omega_{min}$, $\omega_3=\omega_{min}$, $\omega_2+\omega_3-\omega=\omega_{min}$ denoted by dashe lines in Figure~\ref{domain} , where the first and the higher order derivatives of the integrands can have discontinuities.
+Therefore, to design cubature formulae with an exponential rate of convergence, $\Delta_{\omega}$ must be cut along these lines and decomposed into triangular, rectangular, and trapezoidal subdomain, as shown in Figure~\ref{domain}.
+Inside each subdomain the integrands are infinitely differentiable functions, see \cite{SemGreMedNaz} and the reasoning presented there.
+Each of the subdomains is mapped onto the reference square $[-1,1]^2$ (see \cite{Hossain} for the additional details), and tensor products of the modified Clenshaw--Curtis formulae are used to compute the integrals.
+It should be noted that, in contrast to the formulation considered in \cite{SemGreMedNaz}, here we have a bounded domain of integration (gray area in Figure~\ref{domain}), which somewhat simplifies the problem.
+The contributions to the collision term from the triangles $\Delta_1$, $\Delta_2$ are the integrals of the terms $S_{\omega}^{23}n_c n_3$ and $S_{\omega}^{23}n_c n_2$ in \eqref{gam} respectively.
+The contribution from the domain $\Omega_2$ is the integral of $S_{\omega}^{23}n_2n_3$.
+Integration over other subdomains of $\Delta_{\omega}$ include all the terms in \eqref{eta}, \eqref{gam}.